Your Movement

-Your Movement (Twój Ruch, which can also be translated as Your Move, TR) is a social liberal, populist and anti-clerical political party in Poland.
+Your Movement (Twój Ruch, which can also be translated as Your Move, TR) was a social liberal, neoliberal and anti-clerical political party in Poland.
 The party was founded by Janusz Palikot, a former Civic Platform MP, in October 2010 as Palikot's Movement (Ruch Palikota, RP).
-The party is classified as a centre-left to left-wing party in the context of Polish politics.
+The party was classified as a right-wing, centre-right, centrist, centre-left, or a left-wing party in the context of Polish politics, one which was "struggling with its political identity and finding it difficult to decide whether it was really a left-wing party at all or more of an economically and socially liberal centrist grouping."